 Container objects are used as a way to logically organize all other objects in the Directory tree.

-See also "Object"; "Creating Container Objects" in Chapter 1 of Supervising the Network; Appendix A, "NDS Object Classes and Properties," in Guide to NetWare 4 Networks.
+See also "Object"; Creating Container Objects in Supervising the Network; NDS Object Classes and Properties in Guide to NetWare 4 Networks.

 Context

 The position of an object within its container in the Directory tree.